Skip to content

 Donate

-Is THE OXFORD GROUP a good charity?
+Is The Oxford Group a good charity?

-THE OXFORD GROUP scores 65/100 (Needs improvement) on our Clarity Score, with 79% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Oxford Group scores 62/100 (3 stars, Needs improvement) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£375k total income, 87% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 London · UK-wide · SW1P 1RD Reg 226334 Registered charity Official website Charity Commission register